axkirillov/unified.nvim/README.md

 - Display added, deleted, and modified lines with distinct highlighting
 - Customizable symbols and highlighting
 - Simple toggle functionality
-- changed this line
+- Automatic refresh of diff as you type
-- deleted this line
+- Display added, modified and deleted lines with proper visualization

 ## Installation